Register your company in Hong Kong with our Special Anniversary discount!

 Banks in Singapore require every applicant to mandatorily furnish documents that include their current residential address to process their account opening application.

-• Ministry of Manpower’s In-Principle Approval issued to migrant workers
+• Ministry of Manpower’s In-Principle Approval letter

-• Certificate of stamp duty
+• Certificate of Stamp Duty

 • Local utility bills